 1. What exactly did Jesus have in mind when he spoke of “a great tribulation” (24:21)?

-Above, I suggested that he had in mind a brief season just prior to his Coming at end of the age; a season characterized by unprecedented judgments upon the world and unprecedented persecution of the Church; a season pictured by the fall of Jerusalem, but not fulfilled in it.
-Here, I wish to stress the fact that our Lord did not tell us how long this tribulation will be; only that God has cut it short for the sake of the elect.
+I suggested above that here the Lord had in mind a brief season just prior to his Coming at end of the age; a season characterized by unprecedented judgments upon the world and unprecedented persecution of the Church; a season pictured by the fall of Jerusalem, but not fulfilled in it.
+Here, I wish to stress the fact that he did not tell us how long this tribulation will be, only that God has cut it short for the sake of the elect.
 This is the biblical pattern.
-There is not a single biblical text telling us the duration of the Great Tribulation.
-For over 150 years, Dispensationalists have taught us it will last three and a half years.
-We have seen, however, that they base their assertion on a faulty exegesis of Daniel 9.
-Also, we have seen that in the Revelation there is nothing whatsoever to justify this notion; that “the Great Tribulation” of Revelation 7:14 is the present evil age as a whole, out of which God has taken his suffering but faithful elect—both Old Testament and New—, so that they might dwell with him in the World to Come; and that the permutations of three and a half, found throughout the Revelation, all refer symbolically to the Era of Proclamation as a season of tribulation and sustenance for Christ’s pilgrim Church.
+There is not a single biblical text telling us the duration of what I have called The Greatest Tribulation.
+For over 150 years, dispensationalists have taught us this seaon will last three and a half years.
+We have seen, however, that they base their assertion on a faulty exegesis of Daniel 9.3 Also, we have seen that in the Revelation there is nothing whatsoever to justify this notion.
+Rather, “The Great Tribulation” of Revelation 7:14 is the present evil age as a whole, out of which God has taken his suffering but faithful elect—both Old Testament and New—so that they might dwell with him in the World to Come.
+As for the permutations of three and a half found throughout the Revelation, they all refer symbolically to the Era of Proclamation as a season of tribulation and sustenance for Christ’s pilgrim Church (1 Kings 17:1-7; Rev. 12).
 If then, we wish to speak of “the Great Tribulation,” we shall have to be very careful about defining our terms!

 2. Does Jesus really teach that his Parousia is “imminent,” in the sense that it could come “at any moment?”

-3. If, at the end, the world is going through a great tribulation, how can the Parousia spring as a trap on people going about business as usual?1
+3. If, at the end, the world is going through a great tribulation, how can the Parousia spring as a trap on people going about business as usual?

 The Olivet Discourse predicts both these developments: unprecedented upheavals in nature and society, and people eating, drinking, working, and marrying as usual, apparently oblivious to the Judgment looming overhead.
 How can we reconcile these seemingly contradictory phenomena?
 The best answer, I think, is to recall that Jesus spoke of the latter day tribulation in terms of birth pains (24:28).
 Birth pains come in waves, with each one more intense than its predecessor.
 It seems reasonable, then, to conclude that as the end approaches, the birth pains will intensify, yet still be marked by ebb and flow.
 Immediately prior to the end, they will ebb.
 Then, when the world says, “Peace and safety!” (presumably because of the ascendancy of the Antichrist) sudden destruction will come upon them as (transitional) labor pains come upon a pregnant woman, and they will not escape (1 Thessalonians 5:3).